 A concerning precedent?

 This is why I’m so concerned about the proposed development application for 5 Dudley St, Highgate Hill.

-This site, near the southern end of Boundary St, right on the river, is zoned LMR2, and currently features an older 2-3-storey unit block with 14 individual units.
+This site, near the southern end of Boundary St, right on the river, is zoned LMR2, and currently features an older 2-3-storey unit block with 14 individual 2-bedroom units.
 The existing units aren’t in great condition, but they are cheaper than most newer units in the 4101 postcode (and not that it’s necessarily relevant, but despite a few downsides and design flaws, they are probably a better, higher quality of housing than 95% of the world’s population has access to).